ChristianKurz/REPLTetris.jl/README.md

 # REPLTetris.jl
 This started as an exercise to learn terminal rendering and key-input.

-Still needs some work to improve rendering speed - but it's suprisingly playable.
+Rendering is greatily improved through only rendering diffs to the last screen.

+This is a screenshot playing in the VSCode REPL:
 ![Julia REPL Screenshot of a lost game of REPLTetris](resources/Screenshot.PNG)

 ToDo:
-- [ ] improve rendering speed
+- [x] improve rendering speed
-- [ ] look up and comply with traditional scoring and colors
+- [x] look up and comply with traditional colors
+- [ ] use traditional scoring & levels
 - [x] present upcoming tile to the right
 - [x] look into better type-structures - `StaticArrays` aren't really needed
-- [ ] ~~sound & music~~

 # Installation & Usage
 The package is not yet registered in Meta-Data.
 You will need to clone it from this site: